 In Nassau County, a 13-year-old special-needs victim, Bryanna Soplin, was struck and killed by a retired police officer who had been drinking at a bar.
-He immediately fled the scene, surrendering 42 hours later - enough time to have reduced his BAC by as much as .84%.
+He immediately fled the scene, surrendering 42 hours later - enough time to eliminate the alcohol from his blood stream.
 The driver initially claimed that he thought he struck a construction cone.
 He ultimately pleaded guilty and admitted that he had reason to know that he had struck a person.
 The Soplins will never know whether the driver was intoxicated or if his BAC was above a .18% because he left a child to die in the street and prevented a complete investigation.